These homemade pink and white chocolate covered strawberries are the perfect Valentine’s day strawberries!

-- Holding on to the toothpick, drip the strawberries in the chocolate, allow excess chocolate to drip off or wipe off on the edges of the bowl.
+- Holding on to the toothpick, drip the strawberries in the chocolate, allowing excess chocolate to drip off or wipe off on the edges of the bowl.

 - If adding sprinkles or other topping, add now while the chocolate is melted.

-- Either place on parchment or put the end of the toothpick into the stryophoe board upside down to allow the strawberries to dry.
+- Either place the berry on parchment paper or put the end of the toothpick into the styrofoam to allow the strawberries to dry upside down.

-- Once dry you can continue to decorate with edible spray or paint with edible luster dust.
+- Once dry you can continue to decorate with edible luster spray or edible luster dust.
 You can also add a different colored melted chocolate to a pastry bag and drizzle over the dried strawberries.